You are here

-Gifted education is supported in the state through eleven regional network systems.
-Gifted education regional consultants (GERCs) serve as leaders and facilitators of technical assistance and professional development for successful implementation of the administrative unit's (AU's) comprehensive program plan.
-A regional grant supports the network structure and personnel.
-A Fiscal Agent is designated for each region to be the accountant for the regional grant funds.
-The GERCs also serve as representatives on the Gifted Forum and Gifted Education State Advisory Committee (GE-SAC).
+Gifted education is supported in the state through a regional network system.
+Gifted Education Regional Consultants (GERCs) serve as leaders and facilitators of technical assistance and professional development for successful implementation of the administrative unit's (AU's) comprehensive program plan.

 Administrative Unit (AU):

 “Administrative Unit” means a school district, a board of cooperative services, or the state charter school institute that is providing educational services to exceptional children and that is responsible for the local administration of this Act - ECEA (Exceptional Children’s Education Act).
-Gifted education is administered and funded through the administrative unit, same as special education.
+Like special education, gifted education is administered and funded through the administrative unit.
 Provisions for the implementation of identification of exceptional children, gifted education program elements, and accountability are supported through the administrative unit.

-For purposes of the Gifted Education Regional Grant Program, the fiscal agent is the administrative unit that agrees to be the accountant for grant funds and the hiring agent or contractor for the gifted education regional consultant.
+For purposes of the Gifted Education Regional Grant Program, the fiscal agent is an AU that agrees to be the accountant for grant funds and the hiring agent or contractor for the GERC.

 - Provide funds for a gifted education regional consultant who will facilitate a specific regional AU network

-- Provide support, consultation and technical assistance to AU directors and coordinators of gifted programs
+- Provide support, consultation, and technical assistance to AU gifted directors and coordinators

 - Foster collaboration and sharing of resources among AU directors/coordinators for implementing program plans and accountability practices